giorgosera/apex-api-gateway/README.md

   update                                   Update the REST API with the new Swagger definitions

 Options:
+  -r, --region   configure which aws region to use
-  -c, --config  Apex project JSON file location
+  -p, --profile  configure which aws profile to use -c, --config  Apex project JSON file location
   --help        Display help [boolean]
 ```